Mimino666/python-xextract/README.rst

     {'name': u'Barack Obama'}

-You can see that the parsed data are returned in a dictionary.
+You can see that the **parsed data are returned in a dictionary**.

 Parameters we passed to the parser have the following meaning:

 - ``name`` - dictionary key under which to store the parsed data.
-- ``css`` - css selector to the HTML element.
+- ``css`` - css selector to the HTML element containing the data.
 - ``quant`` - number of an HTML elements we expect to match with the css selector.
-In this case we expect exactly one element with the css class ``full-name``.
+In this case we expect exactly one element.
 If the number of elements wouldn't match, ``ParsingError`` exception is raised:

     .. code-block:: python